aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/ishapecollection/addzoomframe/_index.md

 ## AddZoomFrame(float, float, float, float, ISlide) {#addzoomframe}

-Adds a new Zoom object to the end of a collection.
+Creates a new Zoom frame and adds it to the end of the shape collection.

 ```csharp
 public IZoomFrame AddZoomFrame(float x, float y, float width, float height, ISlide slide)